10 Top-Rated Tourist Attractions in Gothenburg (Goteborg)

 6 Älvsborg Fortress

-Älvsborg, in the harbor inlet, is probably the best-preserved fortress in Sweden.
+Älvsborg, in the harbor inlet, is arguably the best-preserved fortress in Sweden.
 Famed for holding back the Danes during the 1717-19 war, the fortress was attacked time after time without ever being occupied.
 Today, it's one of the most popular boat excursions in Gothenburg.
 The trip includes a dramatized historical guided tour, which as well as being informative is great fun.
 The boat trip takes approximately 30 minutes one way.
 On the island there's a café, a small handicraft shop, winding paths, and beautiful surroundings.
 The onboard guided tour is in Swedish and English and broadcast through loudspeakers.
 The dramatized fortress tour is also in Swedish and English.

 Hours: Open July-August